syncfusion-content/xamarin-docs/Xamarin/DataGrid/Getting-started.md

 **Method 1: Adding SfDataGrid reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfDataGrid to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfDataGrid](https://www.nuget.org/packages/Syncfusion.Xamarin.SfDataGrid), and then install it.

 ![Adding SfDataGrid reference from NuGet](Getting-started_images/Adding SfDataGrid reference.png)